Go on to Part Two

 June 20 Hamburg, Germany Klein Flottbek

-Giant appeared on the first day of the two day “Hamburg Open Air Pop Festival”, more commonly known as the "Big Gig Festival”.
+Giant appeared, along with a roster of all British acts, on the first day of the two day “Hamburg Open Air Pop Festival”, more commonly known as the "Big Gig Festival”.
 This was one of the few concerts GG played outside of England in 1970.
 Other bands that appeared on the same day included Humble Pie, Black Sabbath, Steamhammer and Uriah Heep, while Colosseum, Family and Juicy Lucy were among the bands that played on June 21.
-Vertigo, Giant's new record label, sponsored this event and all the acts were British.
-It was held on a very hot weekend in a 20,000 seat outdoor venue and it’s estimated about 10,000 fans actually attended over the course of the two day event.
-Uriah Heep and Gentle Giant, both relatively new bands, probably opened the festival as they were singled out in a press review for being too loud.
-Apparently, when the festival began, residents up to four kilometers away phoned to complain.
-Festival organizers did end up turning down the volume a bit.
+It was held on a very hot weekend in a 20,000-seat outdoor venue and it’s estimated about 10,000 fans actually attended over the course of the two day event.
+Two stages were employed to cut down on delays between acts.
+A press review described how, when the festival began, people living nearby became quite upset at the loud volume.
+Residents up to four kilometers away phoned to complain.
+Festival organizers did eventually end up turning down the volume a bit.
+Being a new band, Giant probably played early in the day, though it’s not known if their volume was found offensive.
+A tiny bit of GG’s performance has shown up on a German newsreel but whether more exists remains to be seen.

 Hamburg - “Big Gig Festival” June 20, 1970